Writing a proposal

 What's your plan?

 How will you go about answering your research question?
-You need to set out a workable methodology and show that it can be done in the time you have.
+For example, will you use a survey or case studies?
+You need to set out a workable methodology, and a timetable that shows your research can be completed in the time available to you.

 What resources do you need?

-Describe the training, travel, materials and equipment you need and where they fit into your methodology.
+Describe the materials, equipment, training and travel you need, their availability/feasibility, and where they fit into your methodology.